Get My 7 Song

 Play the Video!

-Let me send you an autographed copy of "Seven Song Sampler 2024," including new music and tracks from some of my albums.
+Take the "Music Plus" journey.
+I'll give you seven songs - including new music and tracks from some of my albums.

-Let me send you an autographed copy of "Seven Song Sampler 2024," including new music and tracks from some of my albums.
+Take the "Music Plus" journey.
+I'll give you seven songs - including new music and tracks from some of my albums.

 Play the video!